multi-coop/datami-documentation-content/texts/why-gitribute/architecture-basic-interoperability-en.md

 _A little though for the minidisc, the blueray, and many other standards who died fiercly...
 And a less tender though for Apple and their habit to change plugs shape every ten minutes..._

 But tech is... you know... kinda very technical, at least for "normal" people.
-Try to explain the pros and cons of semantic web to your grandpa or grandma, I dare you.
+Try to explain the pros and cons of semantic web to your grandpa' or grandma', I dare you.

 So instead of "extensive interoperability" we prefer to imagine the **"best interability for noobs"**, as the combination of :